Dynamical Fragile Topology in Floquet Crystals: Physical Implications

-We now discuss the physical implication of the defined dynamical fragile topology.
+We now discuss the physical implications of the defined dynamical fragile topology.
 One way~\cite{Oka2009PhotovoltaicHE,Wang2013FloquetBloch,Peng2020FloquetMajoranaPlanarJosephson,Zhang2020AFCTSC} to generate a well-defined Floquet system is applying a temporal drive to certain modes in a static system, while leaving the other modes (effectively) static.
 For example, \refcite{Wang2013FloquetBloch} used laser to excite only the low-energy electrons in a sample, leaving high-energy modes (effectively) undriven.
 For this method, it is important to carefully control the applied drive (like carefully choosing the laser wavelength in the above example~\cite{Wang2013FloquetBloch}) so that the driven modes have negligible coupling to the remaining static modes.
 Then, the driven modes form an isolated Floquet subsystem, which can have well-defined OTSL.

 One natural question is whether the OTSL in such a Floquet subsystem still exists if the coupling between the subsystem and the surrounding static modes becomes strong.
 Our definition provides a formalism to address this question.
-Specifically, when the dynamical $U$ is a Floquet subsystem with OTSL, the added static Hamiltonian $H_{SL}$ corresponds to the surrounding static modes that might have large coupling to $U$.
+Specifically, when the dynamical $U$ is a Floquet subsystem with OTSL, the added static Hamiltonian $H_{SL}$ will correspond to the surrounding static modes that might have large coupling to $U$.
 In a physical situation where the coupling between $U$ and the surrounding static modes is allowed to be nonzero, the nonzero coupling may introduce nonzero off-diagonal coupling in \eqnref{eq:DS_U_mat_gen}.
 Then, the OTSL of the entire system should be determined by the direct-sum $U_{DS}$ rather than $U$, since $U$ is not isolated and the nonzero off-diagonal coupling in \eqnref{eq:DS_U_mat_gen} can be naturally included during the deformation of $U_{DS}$.
 In this case, if $U_{DS}$ has no OTSL, it means that the OTSL in $U$ can be destroyed by the surrounding static modes, and thereby is fragile.
 In other words, if the Floquet subsystem $U$ has fragile OTSL, its OTSL will disappear when certain surrounding static modes are included.
-Thus, OTSL of a system, if fragile, would depend somewhat on the environmental coupling,